textpattern/textpattern.github.io/administration/preferences-panel.md

 A symptom of a name clash is when you go to check or display the contents of a custom field and receive unexpected (or no) output.
 In this case, make sure your custom field names are not any of the reserved names listed above.

 To remove a custom field, simply clear its name. **Don't forget to save changes made in the panel.**

-### Syndicate article excerpt only?

-If this is set to 'No', then feeds will always contain the full article bodies.
-If this is set to 'Yes', feed items will contain an excerpt instead of the article body where it is available.

-### How many articles should be included in feeds?

-This is the maximum number of current articles to be syndicated at a time, in RSS/Atom format.
-Recommended: a low value, such as 5 through 15

-### Show comment count in feeds?

-When set to 'Yes', this setting will append the number of comments to your article titles in your XML feeds.

-### Include email in Atom feeds?

-This allows you to include the email address of the author (as set in their user account) of an article in the author part of your Atom feeds.

-### Use email address to construct feed ids (default is site URL)?

-Feed items in Atom, require a unique ID.
-To generate IDs unique to your site, Textpattern allows you to choose between either an email address or your domain name to include in these IDs.
-The email address will be the first one used when creating the site.
-Unless you are likely going to be changing your domain name, it is probably safe to set this to 'No'.

 ### Compensate for persistent connections mod_deflate bug?